atomiks/tippyjs-react/README.md

   something that just works, this is for you.
 - **Headless**: With React's DOM rendering for improved usage with CSS-in-JS and spring libraries.
-If you want greater control over your poppers to integrate fully with design systems (CSS-in-JS, spring animations, JSX SVG arrow rendering), this is for you.
+If you want greater control over your poppers to integrate fully with design systems, this is for you.

-You can use both of these in conjunction if you'd like however.
+You can use both of these in conjunction if you'd like though — if so, use the default import and set `animation={false}` as a default prop instead of using the `/headless` import.

 ### Default Tippy